edayot/ItemIO/README.md

 1 -> connected
 0 -> not connected

+#### NBT handling
+Servos has their own config at the NBT Path : ``data.itemio.ioconfig.filters``

+The filters are the same as the containers' filters and work the same way.

 ## Function Calls
 Function calls are called by you to trigger certain events or features.